Conscription in Rhodesia: Impact of conscription on the Bush War

+At the start of the Bush War, the insurgency was small enough to be mainly handled by the BSAP.
+The regular army and specialist Territorial units were only occasionally involved.
+The role of the military increased over time, and by 1967 large numbers of Territorials were regularly needed.
+There were differences in how Territorial Force and regular Army units were deployed.
+The Territorials were generally used to patrol Rhodesia's borders.
+When they encountered nationalist forces, more capable regular units were usually brought in to fight them.
+Regular units such as the Special Air Service and Selous Scouts conducted raids into neighbouring countries.
+Howard has written that "it is therefore apt to speak of two Rhodesian armies" given the considerable difference between the capabilities and activities of the Territorial Force and regular units.
+While BSAP and Army units were usually able to defeat nationalist forces, they lacked the manpower needed to assert control over much of the country.

-The Rhodesian Security Forces often did not make good use of conscripts.
-The Army struggled to find enough instructors to train reservists in the Rhodesia Regiment throughout the war, though standards in these units gradually improved.
-Conscription gave the Security Forces access to men with a wide range of skills, and many young white men had learned to shoot and other basic military skills in their youth.
+Conscription gave the Security Forces access to reservists with a wide range of skills, including those they had gained through vocational education and as part of their civilian occupations.
 Despite this, reservists were often assigned tasks that did not make good use of their capabilities.
-The regulars who made up the majority of the Rhodesian Light Infantry treated conscripts who were posted to the unit with disdain.
-By 1977 the Security Forces were struggling to administer the national service scheme and equip the large number of conscripts.
+By 1977, the Security Forces were struggling to administer the national service scheme and equip the large number of conscripts.
 The Police Reserve could provide weapons, radios and transport vehicles to less than half the number of conscripts it was able to call up.
 The Guard Force lacked the staff needed to administer regular call-ups.
-Many soldiers believed that the Army and the broader war effort were highly inefficient.
+Many soldiers believed the Army and the broader war effort were highly inefficient.

 Military discipline among national servicemen was often relaxed and some refused to wear standard uniforms.
-Following the Internal Settlement many white conscripts became less willing to risk their lives for a multi-racial government, especially as the war had entered a stalemate.
+Following the Internal Settlement, many white conscripts were unwilling to risk their lives for a multi-racial government.
 This led to some evading active service by getting sympathetic doctors to provide them with grounds for a medical exemption.
-There is evidence that by 1979 many conscripts were exhausted from active service and saw the war as futile.
+There is also evidence that by 1979 many conscripts were exhausted from active service and saw the war as futile.
+Despite these tensions, white conscripts did not mutiny or 'frag' their officers.

-The fundamental limitation of the conscription system throughout the Bush War was a shortage of white manpower.
-This problem was made worse by high rates of emigration from Rhodesia.
-While many contemporary European countries had longer periods of national service, often lasting for two years, this was impractical for Rhodesia due to the small size of the white population and the important role white men played in the economy.
-By the late 1970s the Rhodesian Security Forces had access to large numbers of personnel, but due to economic constraints could only mobilise a minority of them at any given time.
-In general, around 25,000 men were on active service, with this peaking at around 60,000 (including the Security Force Auxiliaries) to provide security for the April 1979 election.
-As there was a need to guard farms, infrastructure and protected villages, most conscripts had to be assigned to BSAP and military units tasked with defensive duties.
-This meant that the Security Forces had to rely on the small number of majority-regular units to undertake offensive operations.